CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Makes a company overt.

 #### Leaf Brooch
- - The item being replaced by the Leaf Brooch being discarded must be in play to satisfy any targeting restrictions.
-When it comes time to discard that item, discard Leaf Brooch instead.
+ - The item being replaced by the _Leaf Brooch_ being discarded must be in play to satisfy any targeting restrictions.
+When it comes time to discard that item, discard _Leaf Brooch_ instead.
- - If used to replace a gold ring after a successful test, the bearer of the gold ring item gets the special ring item, not the bearer of the Leaf Brooch.
+ - If used to replace a gold ring after a successful test, the bearer of the gold ring item gets the special ring item, not the bearer of the _Leaf Brooch_.

 #### Leaflock
  - Allows the canceling of one creature or the canceling and discarding of an event that targets the company in question or an entity associated with that company.
  - May tap to give +1 prowess to another character facing an automatic-attack, or hazard keyed to his site.

 #### The Lidless Eye
- -  Playing this card discards its player's Bade to Rule and prevents him from subsequently playing Bade to Rule.
+ -  Playing this card discards its player's _Bade to Rule_ and prevents him from subsequently playing _Bade to Rule_.
  -  You may only play this card if none of your opponents are Ringwraiths.

 #### Long Dark Reach